debops/debops/docs/ansible/roles/ldap/ldap-admin.rst

 Authentication to the LDAP directory
 ------------------------------------

-If the ``ansible_user`` variable is defined in the Ansible inventory, the :ref:`debops.ldap` role will use it as the value of the ``uid=`` attribute to bind to the LDAP directory.
-Otherwise, the role will use the username of the current Ansible user (from the Ansible Controller host) to do the same, by default binding as a Distinguished Name:
+The role will use the username of the current Ansible user (from the Ansible Controller host) as the value of the ``uid=`` attribute to bind to the LDAP directory.
+This is done to avoid sharing passwords between users of a single administrator account in the LDAP directory.

+By default LDAP connection will be bound as a Distinguished Name:

 .. code-block:: none